sanjayseshan/spikeprime-tools/README.md

 Install Python 3.8.2.
 Enable Add to Path when installing <= THIS IS VERY IMPORTANT.

-To install, just run install.bat after downloadinf the whole repository.
+To install, just run install.bat etc. after downloading the whole repository.

 -------------